yahoo0742/COSNet/README.md

 2. Prepare the dataset by following descriptions in "Dataset" section.

-3. Download the pretrained model from .
-And change the value of "test/model/resnet_aspp_add/pretrained_params" to path to the file.
+3. Download the pretrained model file from https://drive.google.com/file/d/1d7hpX_w9bQCpn-w1hBH89DsNw1pE5N0x.
+And change the value of "test/model/resnet_aspp_add/pretrained_params" in config.yaml to the path to this file.

 4. Run 'test.py --dataset sbmrgbd --model raa --gpus X[,Y]'.
 X, Y are the GPU number of your graphics card.
 For example, 'python test.py --dataset sbmrgbd --model raa --gpus 0,1'.